Ntolo-creator/my-first-website/README.md

 ## About this project
-This repository contains my firts HTML website.
+This repository contains my first HTML website.
 I am learning web developement and UX/UI design building a beginner portfolio for the BBD 2026 programme.

 ## What's inside